-To complement and supplement previous and existing restoration efforts, DOEE is conducting a remedial investigation and feasibility study (RI/FS) of the Anacostia River sediments.
-The comprehensive and never-done-before remedial investigation is currently underway.
-Its purpose is to assess the nature and extent of pollution in the river by sampling river sediment and fish for a wide variety of chemicals.
+To complement and supplement previous and current restoration efforts, DOEE is conducting a remedial investigation and feasibility study (RI/FS) of the Anacostia River sediments.
+The purpose of the RI is to assess the nature and extent of pollution in the river by sampling river sediment and fish for a wide variety of chemicals.
 As part of the RI, studies will also integrate sampling and data collection to support a study for the Natural Resources Damage Assessment (NRDA) of the river.
-The RI work plan is posted below, as well as responses to public comments on the plan.
-After the RI is complete, the FS will evaluate potential remedial actions.
+After additional RI work is complete, the FS will evaluate potential remedial actions.

 Community Involvement Plan

-DOEE has also prepared a Community Involvement Plan (CIP) that serves as a planning tool to promote mutual communication between the public, stakeholders, and parties potentially responsible for the pollution, throughout the investigative phase and, any remedial cleanup phase.
+For the public, stakeholders, and parties potentially responsible for pollution, DOEE has also prepared a Community Involvement Plan (CIP) that serves as a planning tool to promote an open dialogue throughout the Department’s investigation and during any remedial cleanup.
 DOEE is fully committed to involving the public in every phase of the investigation and cleanup efforts in a substantial and significant manner to meet established goals.
 The Community Involved Plan is posted below, as well as responses to public comments on the plan.

 Administrative Record File